nasa-gibs/worldview/doc/e2e_testing.md

 The `slowMo` property can be found in playwright.config.js file at the root directory.

 This property can be changed to a higher value to make it easier to watch the actions taking place in headed mode.

-This property must be set back to 200 before creating a PR.

 ## codegen